MiyamuraShiro/Yu-Gi-Oh-GX-Tag-Force-Texture-remaster/README.md

 •••• Info : •••

-main character = 100% (there are psd files in the character folder, HUD and Potrait so you can edit your will)
+main character = 100% (there are psd files in the character, HUD and Potrait folder, so you can edit your will)

 build deck (thumbnails) = 0% 0/7

-cards during duel/album = 22% 700/2957
+cards during duel/album = 30% 900/2957

 detailed cards = 0% 0/2957